wolfgarb/frank-stallone/README.md

 ## Purpose
 Can't think of a secure password?
 You don't have to!
 Let the computer do the work for you.
 Choose a password length, and what to include: lowercase letters, uppercase letters, numbers, or symbols.

+## Preview
+Here is a mock-up of how the page looks and functions.

 ## Built With